Kobak24/Comfy-KWF/README.md

-NODE TESTING folder contains just single workflow for testing various nodes, hint is in the name
+NODE TESTING folder contains just simple workflows for testing various nodes, the hint is in the name

-STYLIZE contains more complex workflows for t2v or v2v generation using various approaches, might not all be clear and cleaned
+STYLIZE contains more complex workflows for t2v or v2v generation using various approaches, which might not all be clear and clean

-HEROWF contains cleaned workflows with notes, the one I've fully developed and usually use.
+HEROWF contains cleaned workflows with notes, which I've fully developed and usually use.

+__IMG_TIPS contains screenshots about workflows or node usage found here and there

 Here are some random info about my setup:
 ** Platform: Windows